Youth Ministry » Ascension and St. Edmund Appalachia Service Project (ASP)

 Appalachia Service Project

-Appalachia Service Project has been a beloved aspect of Ascension youth ministry for over 20 years.
+The Appalachia Service Project (ASP) has been a beloved aspect of Ascension youth ministry for over 20 years.
 Decades ago this trip began with a small group of 5 vans totaling 35 people and has doubled in size.
-The Ascension group usually goes to ASP the last full week of July, which is known as “week 7” to ASP-ers.
+Now, the Ascension and St. Edmund group usually goes to ASP the last full week of July, which is known as “week 7” to ASP-ers.

-In July 2019, 163 people spent a week in Kentucky to help make homes warmer, safer and drier.
-Our crews built ramps and porches so people could have an easier time getting in and out of their homes.
-We installed dry-wall and painted.
-We repaired electric service to rooms that had been without power for years.
-We installed roofs and siding to keep people dry in their homes.
+Our goal each year is to help make homes warmer, safer and drier.
+Our crews build ramps and porches so people have an easier time getting in and out of their homes.
+We install dry-wall and paint.
+We repair electric service to rooms that had been without power for years.
+We install roofs and siding to keep people dry in their homes and so much more.
 All of this while growing our faith and our relationships among fellow parishioners.